Pyramid Stacking is a Thing of the Past

 Pyramid stacking is a traditional warehousing method that distributors often use for cylindrical objects like rolls of material.
 However, many manufacturers are replacing pyramid stacking with more efficient techniques.
 Learn about why pyramid stacking pallets is a thing of the past and how to improve your pallet stacking system.

-Pyramid stacking for pallets is a warehousing technique that places products in a pyramid shape, with each tier narrower than the one below.
+Pyramid stacking for pallets is a warehousing technique of stacking products that places the products in a pyramid shape, with each tier narrower than the one below.
 Though warehouses can use pyramid stacking with boxes, this system is more popular with cylindrical objects that could otherwise be difficult to stack.

 Many industries, from construction to medicine, work with cylindrical objects.
 Products you might find on a pyramid-stacked pallet include: